SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/dynamodb.md

 ```

+**Parse Expression**

-**Parse Expression**: Enter a parse expression to create an “account” field that maps to the alias you set for each sub-account.
+Enter a parse expression to create an “account” field that maps to the alias you set for each sub-account.
 For example, if you used the `“dev”` alias for an AWS account with ID `"528560886094"` and the `“prod”` alias for an AWS account with ID `"567680881046"`, your parse expression would look like this:
 ```sql
 | json "recipientAccountId"
 // Manually map your aws account id with the AWS account alias you setup earlier for individual child account